waleedka/modern-deep-learning-docker/README.md

 This is a modern environment for building deep learning applications.
 It has the latest *stable* versions of the most common tools and frameworks that you're likely to need.

 Keep in mind that this image is big (3GB+).
 I considered dropping a few tools or creating different images with different toolsets, but I think that'll waste everyone's time.
 If you're doing deep learning then you probably have a lot of disk space anyway, and you're likely to prefer saving time over disk space.

 ## Included Libraries
 - Ubuntu 16.04 LTS
 - Python 3.5.2
 - Tensorflow 1.3.0
+- PyTorch 0.2
 - OpenCV 3.2
 - Jupyter Notebook
 - Numpy, Scipy, Scikit Learn, Scikit Image, Pandas, Matplotlib, Pillow
 - Caffe
 - Keras 2.0.8
 - Java JDK
+- PyCocoTools (MS COCO dev kit)

 TODO:
-- Torch
-- GPU/CUDA
+- GPU/CUDA (due to Docker hub time limits, auto builds fail to build this.
+Suggestions welcome)

 If you need to run older models that require Python 2.7 or OpenCV 2.4 then I'd recommend [Sai's docker image](https://github.com/saiprashanths/dl-docker) .
 I use it in addition to this image in my daily work.